Advertisement

 Think of a strand of hair as tiny twines neatly twisted together to form a rope, says Vancouver-born celebrity hairstylist and Kerasilk brand ambassador Harry Josh.
 “Over time, the little rope gets worn and torn," he says, "and then the slightest amount of weight or pressure can break it.”
 The hair might snap off completely, or you may notice split ends, where the tips of your hair form little prongs as they break apart.
 This damage can cause your hair to frizz and lose its shine.

 Breakage can happen anywhere along the hair shaft, be it up high near the root, somewhere midway, or down at the bottom.
 This is different from hair loss or thinning, which have various causes, including conditions like alopecia areata, androgenic alopecia and hormonal issues.
-All these conditions can cause shedding (keep in mind, a certain amount of shedding is normal), and some strategies for tackling breakage can help with hair loss, too.
+All these conditions can cause shedding (keep in mind, a certain amount of shedding is normal), and some strategies for tackling breakage can help with certain forms of hair loss, too.

 What causes hair damage?